Applications open for continental shelf seminar in Arusha, Tanzania

 The corps professoral of the academy will be formed by judges at the International Court of Justice, members of the Commission on the Limits of the Continental Shelf, and legal and scientific practitioners with lengthy experiences in legal and scientific matters relating to the continental shelf.

-The Summer Academy on the Continental Shelf will be held from 21-28 April, 2018.
-The deadline for submitting an application is 1 February, 2018.
-An application should include a CV, personal statement, two-reference letters and copies of relevant diplomas and should be sent to firstname.lastname@example.org.
+The Summer Academy on the Continental Shelf will be held from 1-7 September, 2019.
+The deadline for submitting an application is 1 June, 2019.
+An application should include a CV, personal statement, two-reference letters and copies of relevant diplomas, or academic certificates, and should be sent to firstname.lastname@example.org.
 Candidates from African countries should submit their applications to email@example.com.

 15/03/2019Rector for the University of the Faroe IslandsThe University of the Faroe Islands is looking for a Univers...